 If you need more creative control, create Uploaded Ads.
 This ad type enables you to upload your own display ads.
 To create your own designs, you can use the Google Web Designer tool or other tools, such as Canva.

 By adding display campaigns into your digital marketing channels, you can reach customers along all stages of the customer journey.

 When creating a new campaign, it is important that you select the right goals, bidding strategies and target audiences.

 Divide each target audience per ad group and adapt your copy and creative to each audience.

 Display campaigns are all about your message and visuals, therefore all creative assets should be of top quality, meet all guidelines and be aligned with your brand's look and feel.

-Last but not least, make sure your landing page is relevant for what you are advertising.
+Last, but not least, make sure your landing page is relevant to what you are advertising.